This Fried Ice Cream hack has the same delicious combo of cool ice cream in a crunchy cinnamon coating without the mess of deep-frying!

 - Freeze for 1 hour.

-- Remove from heat to a wide bowl.
+- Remove from heat to a wide bowl and stir in sugar.

 - Remove ice cream from freezer and roll in cornflake mixture.